LingJason/scheduler/README.md

 Single page application that allows users to book appointments and make changes.

 ## Setup
+Clone repository
 Install dependencies with `npm install`.
+Clone <a ahref="https://github.com/lighthouse-labs/scheduler-api">scheduler-api </a> and follow the instructions provided in the link to create database

 ## Running Webpack Development Server